Uncertainty Quantification With Noise Injection in Neural Networks: A Bayesian Perspective

 \subsection{Conclusion}

 In this paper, we establish theoretically that introducing noise into a neural network's weights is equivalent to Bayesian inference on a deep Gaussian process, by selecting a specific covariance function and variational distributions.
 Consequently, we propose a Monte Carlo Noise Injection (MCNI) technique, which involves incorporating noise into the parameters during training and executing forward propagation multiple times during inference to evaluate the uncertainty of prediction.
-Our assessment of the predictive distribution using a toy dataset reveals that our method produces better results in comparison to MC dropout.
+Our assessment of the predictive distribution using a toy dataset reveals that our method produces better results compared to MC dropout.
 Moreover, we evaluate predictive performance, calibration performance and selective performance on both regression and classification tasks using UCI regression datasets and CIFAR10, demonstrating that our method outperforms the baseline model.

 Since weight noise injection is commonly used in adversarial training and model uncertainty can also help identify adversarial samples, a potential future research direction could involve integrating the two.
-Additionally, exploring the application of this method in other domains, such as uncertainty quantification in reinforcement learning, could be considered.
-Our future research will address also non-Gaussian noise injection motivated by the results in \cite{yuan2024robustness} and \cite{kuruoglu1997new}.
-Further, we will also study noise injection in graphs and consider adaptive signal processing methods for noise robustness \cite{yan2022adaptive, costagli2007image}.
-We will also study the effect of NN architecture on the noise injection performance \cite{kuo2022neural}.
+Exploring the application of this method in other domains, such as uncertainty quantification in reinforcement learning, could be considered.
+Our future research will also address non-Gaussian noise injection motivated by the results in \cite{yuan2024robustness}.
+Further, we will also study noise injection in graphs and consider adaptive signal processing methods for noise robustness \cite{yan2022adaptive, costagli2007image}, and the effect of NN architecture on the noise injection performance \cite{kuo2022neural}.